-Who is a good leader?
-Qualities of a good leader: everything that makes a boss indispensable
+What is a good leader?
+Qualities of a good leader: everything that makes a boss irreplaceable

-The ideal leader in nature does not exist in principle.
-One good man, an experienced professional who is well versed in his field, may not even know how to structure the work so that the efficiency is maximum.
-Another leader, who is excellent in most respects, is not able to listen to criticism from employees, and therefore is simply not able to look at the problem with different parties.
-And there are an infinite number of such examples.
+An ideal leader does not exist in nature.
+One good man, an experienced professional who is well versed in his field may not even have an idea of how to structure his work so that efficiency is maximized.
+Another manager, excellent in most respects, is not able to listen to criticism from employees, and therefore is simply not able to look at the problem with different sides.
+And such examples can be given infinitely.
 However, this does not mean that one should not strive for the ideal.
-Consider the most popular features and qualities of an ideal leader.
+Let's consider the most sought-after features and qualities of an ideal leader.

 Adequacy

 This is the first and most important point.
-The chief must first of all adequately look at the world, subordinates and features of the task before him.
+The boss must first of all adequately look at the world, subordinates and the characteristics of the task facing him.
 A person may not understand the issue, may not be able to manage people, but if he is adequate, all the necessary skills will come very quickly.
-Although this is not an ideal leader, he will eventually learn and come closer to this proud title than a completely inadequate boss.
+Although this is not an ideal leader, he will eventually learn and approach this proud title much closer than a completely inadequate boss.

-Examples of complete inconsistency with their position in modern society you can find a lot.
-Usually these are the children of influential parents who have not worked for a day and other similar individuals who are used to getting everything at once simply because they were born successfully.
+Examples of complete inconsistency with one’s position in modern society you can find a lot.
+Usually these are children of influential parents who have never worked a day and other similar individuals who are accustomed to getting everything at once simply because they were fortunately born.
 These can destroy any project in the shortest possible time.

 Professionalism and experience

-The second important indicator of what should be his ideal experience, professionalism and acquired skills.
-The boss, who previously worked in the same area in which his company now exists, is able to make the only right decisions and accurately represent the volume and direction of the required work.
-All this allows you to quickly reach excellent result and achieve high organizational performance.
+The second important indicator of what his ideal experience, professionalism and acquired skills should be.
+A boss who previously worked in the same field in which his enterprise now exists is able to make the only right decisions and accurately represent the volume and direction of the required work.
+All this allows you to achieve very quickly excellent result and obtain high organizational performance indicators.

 Insight

-An ideal leader should be able to look into the very essence of things, processes, people and problems.
-Many people endowed with insight make the right decisions instinctively, without realizing why they did it the way they did.
-Unfortunately, such a skill is usually inborn, but it can be developed, it is enough to be able to compare different elements into a single chain and make long-term forecasts based on not the most obvious data.
-A shrewd boss will be able to choose the best employees even if it doesn't show on their resume.
-He can foresee possible problems and solve them beforehand and will see the best way further development even in a situation where it seems that everyone else claims the opposite.
+An ideal leader must be able to look at the very essence of things, processes, people and problems.
+Many people with insight make the right decisions instinctively, without realizing why they did so.
+Unfortunately, this skill is usually innate, but it can be developed, it is enough to be able to compare different elements into a single chain and make long-term forecasts based on not the most obvious data.
+An astute boss will be able to choose best employees, even if it won’t be obvious from their resume.
+He will be able to foresee possible problems and solve them in advance, and will see the best option further development even in a situation where everyone else seems to be saying the opposite.

 Criticism